Sante Fe victim 'had rejected suspect'

 "It's times like this when all of us realise how fragile our lives really are."

 American football player JJ Watt, who plays for the Houston Texans, has offered to pay for the funerals of the eight students and two teachers killed.

 Watt previously raised $31m (£23m) to support victims of Hurricane Harvey, which devastated the Houston area in 2017.

-In a statement, the family of Mr Pagourtzis said they were "saddened and dismayed" by the deadly attack and "as shocked as anyone else".
+In a statement, the family of the shooting suspect said they were "saddened and dismayed" by the deadly attack and "as shocked as anyone else".

+On Sunday, National Rifle Association president Oliver North blamed the shooting on "a culture of violence".

+"Many of these young boys have been on Ritalin since they were in kindergarten," he told Fox News.